javirandor/online-tutoring-analysis/README.md

 ---

-⚠️ &nbsp; Data is not provided because it includes personal information about users.
-Also, output cells containing information have been deleted.
-If you want access to experimental data, feel free to contact me. &nbsp; ⚠️
+⚠️ &nbsp; Released data is anonymized to avoid user identification.
+Also, output cells containing personal information have been deleted.
+If you want access to detailed experimental data, feel free to contact me. &nbsp; ⚠️

 ---

 ### Contents
 This repository contains the whole code used throught my Bachelor Thesis.
-It is structured in two main sections:
+It is structured in three main sections:
-* `data-acquisition/`: scripts used to retrieve data from sources and transformation.
-They are Python scripts that can be executed through an IDE or command line.
+* `data-acquisition/`: Contains the Python scripts used to crawl the information from websites.
+Notice that sources might be updated and the provided code might be no longer useful.
-* `analysis/`: notebooks to conduct experiments and analysis.
+* `analysis/`: Jupyter Notebooks required to reproduce results.
+* `data/`: Anonymized datasets.

 Each of the folders contain a README file with further intructions on organization and execution.

+Also a PDF version of my Bachelor Thesis can be found in the main folder of this repository.

+---